Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Proof of main theorem

 \subsection{Proof of necessity}

-We show that for any generating model $\mathcal{G}$ that violates either the unique component condition or the marriage condition, given the corresponding $\tilde{\bW}$, we cannot distinguish between the true generating model $\mathcal{G}$ and another generating model $\mathcal{G}'$.
+We show that for any generating model $\mathcal{G}$ that violates either the unique component condition or the marriage condition, by using the corresponding $\tilde{\bW}$, it is not possible to distinguish between the true generating model $\mathcal{G}$ and another generating model $\mathcal{G}'$.
 Without loss of generality, assume that the observed variables are ordered such that for any $x_k$, $\mathcal{P}_k\subseteq \{x_1,\cdots,x_{k-1}\}$.
 This ordering can be achieved by permuting the rows of $\tilde{\bW}$ to the corresponding order.

 Now, consider a generating model $\mathcal{G}$ that does not satisfy either or both of the conditions.
 Suppose $x_k$ has the smallest index among the observed variables such that the conditions are not satisfied.
 That is, the submodel $\{x_{1},\cdots,x_{k-1}\}$ does satisfy the unique component and marriage conditions.
 We can write the generating model $\mathcal{G}$ of $x_k$ as: